kolatra/gbem/docs/design.md

 ## DMG

+goal:
+emulate a gameboy system.
+start with the cpu and memory.

 ## cpu - Sharp LR35902
 A custom microprocessor, which is a hybrid between the Intel 8080 and the Zilog Z80.